nisheri-ascar/unidentified-rhythm-game/dev_journal.md

 i feel an intense embarassment to myself.
 LIKE HOLY CRAP ALL ALONG WHTA I NEEDED WAS `DrawRectangleLines()` all along in my gameplayLineStartpoint, its so fucking stupid and i want to kms holy shit agrhhhhhh.

 so my end goal is to rewrite all gameplayLineStartpoint with something much more sane.

+7:25 pm

+i have done rewriting the bullshit i made, it functions more better compared to whatevert the fuck was that, anyways i have also uploaded this to repo online via github.

+TODO:
+* initial implementation for timing system